Market won't play ball with BOJ's new rate regime

 Though Governor Haruhiko Kuroda has voiced confidence the BOJ can control the yield curve, bank bureaucrats say they are learning as they go on.

-Much of the work will involve delicate communication with markets on the technicalities of the BOJ's market operations, a turnaround from the simple communication Kuroda preferred in deploying his massive stimulus programme.
+Much of the work will involve delicate communication with markets on the technicalities of the BOJ's market operations, a turnaround from the simple communication Kuroda preferred in deploying his massive stimulus program.

 "It's challenging," said another source familiar with the BOJ's thinking.
 "It will be trial and error."